Taos-DevOps-NOW/flexible-parser-with-slack-bot/README.md

 ## Deployment
 Slackbot is built to be deployed in a Docker container.

-There is a requirement that the `config.yml` is updated.
+There is a requirement that the `config.yml` is mounted in a volume.
 This stores your Slack credentials.

-- Run `docker build` command to build a new container
+- Run `docker build . -t 2k:slackbot` command to build a new container
+- Verify that you have copied `config.yml.example` to a folder and renamed the file to `config.yml`
-- Start env `docker run <docker image name>`
+- Start server `docker run 2k:slackbot --name slacker --mount source=<pwd>,target=/opt/config/` where pwd is the folder created above
-- Profit

 ## Quick start:

-Verify python version is at least 3.6
+1. Verify python version is at least 3.6
    `python --version`

-Verify or install `pipenv`
+2. Verify or install `pipenv`
   `pip list | grep pipenv` or `pip install -g pipenv`

-Generate local virtualenv using pipenv.
+3. Generate local virtualenv using pipenv.
   `pipenv --three`

-Activate env
+4. Activate env
   `pipenv shell`

-Install pip packages
+5. Install pip packages
   `pipenv install`

+6. Create config directory:
+  `mkdir ../config`

+7. Copy config file
+  `cp config.yml.example ../config/config.yml`

+### OR

+- run `bin/quickstart.sh`

 ## Use of Environment variables
-Lighthouse uses Environment variables to pull slack token and the slack Lighthouse name.
-Currently the use of `SLACK_CLIENT_TOKEN` and `SLACK_CLIENT_NAME` as the two variables.
-For development use of [direnv](https://github.com/direnv/direnv) is suggested for development.
+Lighthouse uses a yml configuration document for its token and auth information.

 Lighthouse also uses CheckMk variables:
     CHECK_MK_SERVER=http://testing.host/master_dev/check_mk/webapi.py